 Portrait

-For more than 20 years, Shamina Singh has been on the frontlines of developing and implementing solutions to make the global economy work for everyone, everywhere.
-Shamina is the Founder & President of the Center for Inclusive Growth, the philanthropic hub of Mastercard.
-She also serves as Executive Vice President of Corporate Sustainability and is a member of the company’s Management Committee.
+For more than 20 years, Shamina Singh has been on the frontline of developing and implementing solutions to make the global economy work for everyone, everywhere.
+She is the Founder & President of the Center for Inclusive Growth, the social impact hub of Mastercard, and serves as Executive Vice President of Sustainability.
+As President of the Mastercard Impact Fund, she is charged with activating philanthropic dollars to advance inclusive growth and financial inclusion around the world.
+She is also a member of the company’s Management Committee.

 Portrait